Olympus E-M10 II vs Pentax K-5

 - More heavily discounted: Has been around for much longer (launched in September 2010).

-If the count of relative strengths (bullet points above) is taken as a measure, the E-M10 II emerges as the winner of the contest (15 : 12 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the E-M10 II is the clear winner of the match-up (16 : 12 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Olympus E-M10 II and the Pentax K-5 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best DSLR Camera listings whether the two cameras rank among the cream of the crop.